 Deaths: 328

-Sitting head and shoulders above all the other football stadium disasters in terms of the death toll is this 1964 international game between Peru and Argentina.
-The match was billed as a must-win for Peru with a place at the Olympics hanging in the balance.
-Things were not going to plan on the pitch though with Argentina leading by a single goal as time ticked away.
+Things were not going to plan on the pitch, though, with Argentina leading by a single goal as time ticked away.
 Peru had the ball in the net to level but saw it chalked off.
 Their fans were incensed and spilt onto the field of play in rage, which saw a strong retaliation by the Peruvian police.
 Like with the Accra Sports Stadium disaster before it, fans panicked and darted for the exit.
-Again, the doors were closed and the pile-up caused deaths.
+Again, the doors were closed, and the pile-up caused deaths.
 Lots of them.

 There you have it, the worst football stadium disasters in history.
-It's important to remember that as bonkers as health and safety can seem sometimes, it is there for a reason.
+It's important to remember that, as bonkers as health and safety can seem sometimes, it is there for a reason.
 Hopefully, it will prevent us from seeing anything else like these 10 catastrophes ever again.

 There are several other stadium disasters worth mentioning in the world of football.
-In 2022 for example, a stampede broke out in Yaounde, Cameroon, during a round 16 AFCON match between Cameroon and Comoros.
-Fans who could not gain entry to the newly built Olembe stadium were forced their way in, and a stampede that followed resulted in at least 8 deaths and dozens of injuries.
+In 2022, for example, a stampede broke out in Yaounde, Cameroon, during a round 16 AFCON match between Cameroon and Comoros.
+Fans who could not gain entry to the newly built Olembe stadium were forced to find their way in, and a stampede that followed resulted in at least 8 deaths and dozens of injuries.

 There are many other similar cases in Africa, so check out this other post on the worst stadium disasters that have happened in Africa.